yanxianl/portraitr/README.md

 <!-- badges: end -->

 # Creat portraits from photos in R
-This is a GitHub repository for recreating portraits that I use as gifts for my PhD mentors, Dr. Åshild Krogdahl and Dr. Trond M. Kortner, after I defend my thesis.
+This is a GitHub repository for recreating portraits that I used as gifts for my PhD mentors, Dr. Åshild Krogdahl and Dr. Trond M. Kortner, after I defended my thesis on Oct 29, 2021.

 ### How to regenerate the portraits
 Click the ![Launch Binder](http://mybinder.org/badge_logo.svg) badge located at the top of this README file.
 It will turn this repository into an RStudio instance that has all the dependencies installed.
-Run `code/02_bspline.R` in the RStudio instance and the portraits will be created and stored under the `output/` folder.
+Run all the code under the `code/` folder to regenerate the portraits, which will be stored under the `output/` folder.
-Run other R code under the `code/` folder to generate portraits in different styles.

 ### File organization
 Below is an overview of the file organization in this repository.